 A main tenet of the Joinery is environmental sustainability.
 From the solar-panels lining their roof to their bio-fueled delivery trucks, they practice what they believe.
 An integral part of their focus on sustainability is to make products that will be used for decades to come and avoid the landfill.
 The Baldur sliding door hardware system has been tested through 130,000 cycles — the equivalent of 10 years of extremely high use — ensuring that it will hold up to the Joinery’s commitment to furniture that will be enjoyed for generations.

 The idea was to make a space that was all banking by day and all party by night.
 To achieve this, space-adaptability was top of the list.
 Alongside the sliding bookcases that reveal secret rooms, a new 12-foot bi-fold glass system, and moveable furniture, T2theS used oversized sliding glass doors for their huge, mobile conference pods.

-They used the Oden sliding door hardware system in the Glass Mount configuration and Brushed Stainless finish.
+They used the Oden sliding barn door hardware system in the Glass Mount configuration and Brushed Stainless finish.
 Oden was designed for glass and has a tremendous amount of adjustability built right into its design.